top of page

 Creativity, Action, and Service (CAS)

 CAS enables students to enhance their personal and interpersonal development by learning through experience.
 It provides opportunities for self-determination and collaboration with others, fostering a sense of accomplishment and enjoyment from their work.
 At different stages of their CAS journey, typically at the beginning, middle and end, students construct their own personal inquiry and reflective questions that allow them to build a CAS program based on the IB Learner Profile attributes.
-Read Liwia Komorowska's (Class of 2022) notes at the completion of her CAS program.
+Read Liwia Komorowska's (Class of 2022), Joy Chang's (Class of 2025), and Alina Lee (Class of 2025) individual CAS reflections.

 "Although it may seem exaggerated, saying I could not lose myself was difficult when I did not even know who I was.
 CAS was the opportunity I had to unearth all the interests I had pushed to the side my whole life.
 I realize now that CAS was a way to develop hobbies for myself and get to know myself and my interests better.
 This proved to be very therapeutic as each experience was a chance to... try something new for myself, knowing that I do not have to compete in CAS and that it is not about who is the best.
 I can say with confidence that the nature of CAS definitely shows the beauty in individuality and guides us into adulthood.
 It motivates us to maintain character, enthusiasm and passion while being in such a competitive and stressful environment that leads to adulthood."